dfporter/FBF_gendered_gl/README.md

 The second type of input into this analysis is a variety of library files, placed under /opt/lib/.

- The analysis files are:

-1. DESeq2 of sp/oo germlines
-2. GL mitotic SAM.  # This was not included in the paper, and isn't used anymore.

 CLIP datasets used: